koleaby4/dom-designs/README.md

    - Virtual devices: Apple iPhone X via [SauceLabs](https://saucelabs.com)

 Automated tests using [cypress](https://www.cypress.io) have been added to landing and services sections.
-Further tests to be added in the future.
+We also created a task to [add more automated tests](https://github.com/koleaby4/dom-designs/issues/20) in the future.

 Two accessibility acanners were used to validate website:
    * [aXe](https://www.deque.com/axe)